Myles Straw Player Props: Guardians vs. Cardinals

-The Cleveland Guardians, including Myles Straw and his .367 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starter Jack Flaherty and the St. Louis Cardinals at Progressive Field, Saturday at 7:15 PM ET.
+The Cleveland Guardians, including Myles Straw and his .387 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Jordan Montgomery and the St. Louis Cardinals at Progressive Field, Sunday at 1:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Cardinals.
+He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.

 Myles Straw Game Info & Props vs. the Cardinals